About Undergraduate Program

 The syllabus is designed to enable the student to examine and explain the complexities and processes that make up global power relationships, including analysis of the history, organisation and dynamics of state institutions and international instutions.
 Students will be able to examine the development, structural characteristics and crises in a wide range of political settings and political issues.

-In addition to the subject-specific study of Political Science and International Relations students will gain from the PSIR programme at METU NCC :
+In addition to the subject-specific study of Political Science and International Relations students will gain from the PSIR program at METU NCC :

 - A capacity to conduct analyses of critical and routine problems in a scientific, logical, evidence-based and critical manner, consistent with the founding METU principles that there should be no hindrance to the discovery and sharing of new knowledge [and] an environment should be created in which research, creativity and student self-development can be fostered.

-With those ends in mind the PSIR programme will foster both intellectual and practical skills, including
+With those ends in mind the PSIR program will foster both intellectual and practical skills, including

 - (a) intellectual skills